DanielDent/rancher-nginx-active-lb/README.md

 container by `rancher-nginx-active-lb`, while the `com.danieldent.rancher-lets-encrypt.hosts` label configures which hostnames will have SSL certificates managed by rancher-lets-encrypt.

+The optional `com.danieldent.rancher-nginx-active-lb.published-port` label allows exposure of a service running on an arbitrary port.

 If load balancing is done by multiple hosts, this service assumes you are also making use of a system to synchronize the docker volume on which certificates are stored.
 If a shared volume is not available, an example which uses Resilio Sync to synchronize the certificate directory is available in the example folder.